ananawaretrk/Opal_Fcc_nrf52810/README.md

 # Trackonomy Radio Certification Firmware
 ---
 This repository is used for radio certification of the hardware listed below.
-The hardware can be set to a particular frequency using the app.
-The radios support the following radio modes:
+The hardware can be set to a particular frequency using the android app.
+It support the following radio modes:
 1. Transmit
     1. Trasmit Continous Wave at a predefined frequency set by android application
     2. Transmit Modulated Wave at a predefined frequency set by android application
 2. Receive
-    Receive at a predefined frequency set by android application
+    1. Receive at a predefined frequency set by android application

 There are in general four modes of operation:
 1. TX continous